TEHEK/offset_date/README.md

 ```

 Sometimes we need to truncate time or even date information.
 For example if we want to know
-wether some date is in some date range.
+whether some date is in some date range.

 Let's say, I need to check whether Alice's birthday is this month